mattwylder/TextRecognizer/README.md

 # Bulk Text From Images

 I wanted a digital copy of Adolphe Thiers' 1881 _History of the French Revolution_.
 [Archive.org has a copy of volume II](https://archive.org/details/historyoffrench02thieuoft/page/n5/mode/2up), but their image recognition software generated an epub with only 12% confidence in its text recognition.
 Words were missing in the first page-turn.
 I was curious if Apple's [Vision text recognition](https://developer.apple.com/documentation/vision/recognizing_text_in_images) could do better.
 In some cases yes.
 The word "council-chamber", which did not appear in the Archive.org generated epub, does appear in Apple's output (see end of the first paragraph below).
+Regardless, it's interesting to have more control over how the output is created.

 ## Usage
 In Xcode, edit the Run scheme and add two arguments passed on launch: